Nicholas Strasser MD

 Therapy / Activity

-• Ankle range of motion (dorsiflexion, plantarflexion, inversion, eversion)
+• Ankle ROM: dorsiflexion, plantarflexion, inversion, eversion

-• Toe and first MTP joint mobility
+• Toe and first MTP mobility exercises

-• Gentle intrinsic foot activation without loading
+• Gentle intrinsic activation without loading

-• Pool-based ROM once incisions are healed
+• Pool-based ROM once incisions healed

 Criteria to Progress